durr1602/gyoza/fulldoc/README.md

 To launch the pipeline and ensure that it continues to run in the background even when the terminal is closed, one should use [`tmux`](https://github.com/tmux/tmux/wiki/Getting-Started).
 Please make sure the tool is installed first (already installed on some servers).
 Then, follow the steps:
 1. Type `tmux new -s snakes` to launch a new tmux session
-2. Activate the conda env with `mamba activate DMS-snake` or `conda activate DMS-snake`
+2. Activate the conda env with `mamba activate gyoza` or `conda activate gyoza`
 3. Navigate to the Snakefile directory and launch the pipeline with `snakemake --profile profile`
 4. To close (detach) the session, type `<Ctrl+b>`, then `<d>`.
 You should see the message: `[detached (from session snakes)]`
 5. To reconnect (attach) to the session, for example from a different machine: `tmux attach -t snakes`.
 You can also see existing sessions with `tmux ls`.